dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 description: "How Dart's package management tool, pub, works with custom package repositories."
 ---

 The `dart pub` tool has support for third-party package repositories.
-A package repository is an HTTP server from which the `pub` client can fetch packages.
+A package repository is a server that hosts Dart packages for consumption by the `dart pub` tool.
-The official package repository is [pub.dev]({{site.pub}}), this repository is by the `dart pub` tool by default.
-A package repository is identified by a _hosted-url_ (e.g. `https://dart-packages.example.com/my-account/`).
+The default package repository used, [pub.dev]({{site.pub}}), is operated by the Dart team to facilitate publication of Dart packages for public use.
+A package repository is identified by a
+_hosted-url_ (e.g. `https://dart-packages.example.com/my-account/`).

 Third-party package servers can be useful for hosting private packages.